ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

    If you want to use Ansible Tower as the control node, do not install or run the ``devel`` branch of Ansible.
 Use an OS package manager (like ``apt`` or ``yum``) or ``pip`` to install a stable version.

+If you are running Ansible from source, you may also wish to follow the `Ansible GitHub project <https://github.com/ansible/ansible>`_.
+We track issues, document bugs, and share feature ideas in this and other related repositories.

+For more information on getting involved in the Ansible project, see the :ref:`ansible_community_guide`.
+For more information on creating Ansible modules and Collections, see the :ref:`developer_guide`.

 Installing ``devel`` from GitHub with ``pip``
 ---------------------------------------------